newpsw/decal_img/README.md

 # [NMRiH/Any?]
 Decal image

 Print the image in three colors (white, gray, black) using decal.

+NOTE: Due to the limited number of decals usable, black tile will not printed to reduce the number of decals.

 ## Requirements
 * [**Socket extension**](http://forums.alliedmods.net/showthread.php?t=67640)